Photo: Matheenfaiz / Wikimedia Commons

 Cost: $400–5,000+/night for accommodation alone.
 Transfer: $200–500/person each way by seaplane.
 Minimum week’s cost for two people: $10,000–30,000+.

-Best for: The iconic overwater bungalow experience; complete privacy; the finest snorkeling directly from your bungalow; the honeymoon/anniversary occasion travel.
+Best for: The classic overwater bungalow experience; complete privacy; snorkeling straight off your own bungalow; honeymoons and anniversary trips.

 Local Islands (Guesthouses)

-The emerging budget model — local Maldivian islands with a mixed population (the local community lives on part of the island; the tourist “bikini beach” is segregated to a specific section).
-Alcohol is not available on local islands (you must consume it off-island or travel to a nearby resort island’s sandbar for drinks).
-Transfers from Male airport by speedboat or local ferry (much cheaper than seapplanes).
+The emerging budget model — local Maldivian islands with a mixed population, where the local community lives on part of the island and the tourist “bikini beach” is segregated to a specific section.
+Alcohol isn’t available on local islands; you either travel off-island to consume it or head to a nearby resort island’s sandbar.
+Transfers from Male airport run by speedboat or local ferry, both much cheaper than seaplanes.

 Cost: $50–200/night for accommodation.
 Transfer: $20–80/person by speedboat or $2–10 by local ferry.
 Week’s cost for two people: $800–2,500.

-Best for: Budget travelers; those prioritizing snorkeling and diving over the overwater bungalow experience; travelers who want genuine cultural contact with Maldivian life; longer stays.
+Best for: Budget travelers; those prioritizing snorkeling and diving over the overwater bungalow itself; travelers who want genuine cultural contact with Maldivian life; longer stays.

 The Best Local Islands